OlenDavis/angoolar/README.md

 *	For SCSS/CSS

 	It determines what styles override what other styles.
-The Zootstrap is written in such a way that styles like .red.secondary.coloring and .blue.secondary.coloring are perfectly equal in terms of CSS style-precedence, so the only thing that determines whether that element will be red or blue is whether red or blue comes last, and that's determined not only by the order of those themes' declaration in an SCSS/CSS file, but also the naming of the two files that declare the different themes (and it's likely they'll be in separate files as this can easily cut 7 minutes off the SASS build step when rendering 10 themes).
+The Angoolar Bootstrap is written in such a way that styles like .red.secondary.coloring and .blue.secondary.coloring are perfectly equal in terms of CSS style-precedence, so the only thing that determines whether that element will be red or blue is whether red or blue comes last, and that's determined not only by the order of those themes' declaration in an SCSS/CSS file, but also the naming of the two files that declare the different themes (and it's likely they'll be in separate files as this can easily cut 7 minutes off the SASS build step when rendering 10 themes).

 ## The Convention